Computer-Graphics-Shenkar-Projects/Image-Processing/README.md

 # Image Filters Assignment
-This project is an implementation of basic image processing filters using either C++ or Python (your choice).
-The input is a classic RGB .png image of Lenna, included in the assignment ZIP file.
+This project is an implementation of basic image processing filters using Python.
+The input is a classic RGB .png image of Lenna.

 # Objective
 Your main task is to process the Lenna image and generate four output images, each showcasing a different filtering technique.